 The Minnesota Department of Human Services offers a Family Support Grant, which can be used to make important improvements to your home.
 These improvements will make life easier for your special needs child, who may otherwise struggle to make it up or down stairs.

-To learn more about the adoption process as it relates to special needs children in Minnesota, reach out to the Brown Law Offices, P.A. at your earliest convenience.
+To learn more about the adoption process as it relates to special needs children in Minnesota, reach out to the law firm of Barna, Guzy & Steffen, Ltd. at your earliest convenience.